 Other new 3D rendering technologies tool allows brands to edit designs in the moment and instantly review changes.
 This can help improve the quality of designs by checking the silhouette and fit sooner in the development process.
 This way minimizes waste and reduces error in the sample before finalization.

 Louis Vuitton designed “skins” for League of Legends characters.
 Another one is Ralph Lauren’s recent collaboration with Bitmoji where customers can create their own Bitmoji look with the new mix-and-match wardrobe from Polo Ralph Lauren.

-Internet of things technology allows products to get connected to network through bluetooth or other wireless connections.
+Internet of things technology allows products to get connected to a network through Bluetooth or other wireless connections.
 This technology uses network to collect required data, do data analytics and make decisions through Artificial Intelligence.

 On the contrary, in the past fashion has officially been broken up into seasons.
 Designers released spring/summer and fall/winter lines, as well as pre-fall and pre-spring runways.
-Huge number of designs were made and produced.
+A huge number of designs were made and produced.
 This used to cause uncertainty and waste.

 As consumers are conscious toward environment today they are inclined towards ethical and sustainable products over fast fashion products.
 According to the fashion search engine Lyst there is a 47% increase in shoppers looking for ethical and sustainable products.

 As many of the technologies are still under development and in implementation phase we need to wait and watch the future of the fashion and luxury industry.
 Please do write your opinion and suggestions regarding these technologies in your company or the fashion industry.